|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 42nd BG c1943

 David Paulley 1982

-Tonolei Harbor is located on the southern coast of Bougainville.
+Tonolei Harbor is located off the southern coast of Bougainville.
 Prewar and during the Pacific War located in the Territory of New Guinea.
 Prewar and during the Pacific War, Bougainville was considered part of the North Solomons or Northern Solomons.
 Wartime spelling includes "Tonolai", "Tonalei" or "Tonelei".
 Today located in the South Bougainville District, Autonomous Region of Bougainville (Bougainville Province) in Papua New Guinea (PNG).
 To the east is East Point at the southeastern tip of Bougainville Island.
 To the west is Pupukuna Point bordering Moisurui Bay.
 To the south is Sand Island and Tuarato Island.

 During early 1942, occupied by the Japanese.
 Tonolei Harbor was used by Japanese warships and transports as an anchorage and supply area and was part of the Buin Anchorage.
 Between October 1942 until June 1944 this location was targeted by Allied bombers and fighters.
 Occupied by the Japanese until September 1945.

 October 13, 1942–June 4, 1944